Image manipulation is everywhere, and it’s not just being used to make your coworkers’ vacation pictures appear more enticing.

 Straight edges, corners, wood grain, and tiles are all difficult to keep in the right perspective when working with Photoshop.
 Especially if the subject of a photograph has been changed, objects in the background might not appear as straight as they should be.

 Another tell?
-When you're not dealing with human faces, edges and poor blending are still your best friend in detecting fakes — particularly when spotting trickery that’s been used to make a model appear little in the middle.
+Photoshopped non-human faces can also be identified by focusing on edges and blending — particularly when spotting trickery that’s been used to make a model appear little in the middle.

 Image via huffpost.com